itsimplis/Energy-Tracker-Web-App/README.md

     user="postgres",
     password="password"

-* Run `python -m server.database.init` to create the database schema, and start loading it with data.
+* Run `python -m server.database.init` to create the database schema, and start loading it with data from the dataset.
   ( this process may take ~ 5-10 minutes depending on your machine )
 * Otherwise, run `python -m server.database.init --no-data` to simply create the database schema without pre-loaded data.